TheAgentCompany/TheAgentCompany/workspaces/tasks/pm-create-plane-issue/task.md

-In the "Web Dashboard" project in the plane app, create an issue "Fix page loading performance".
+For the 'Web Dashboard' project in Plane, create a new issue titled 'Improve page loading speed'.